apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Packers Fire Defensive Coordinator Joe Barry**
+**Jon Stewart to return to ‘The Daily Show’ as a host and executive producer**

-You can read more about it [here](https://www.si.com/nfl/packers/news/report-packers-fire-defensive-coordinator-joe-barry).
+You can read more about it [here](https://www.cnn.com/2024/01/24/entertainment/jon-stewart-daily-show/index.html).

 ## Requirements
 - Python 3.8